you can help us

 be “on the left” or “on the right at elbow height”).
 The same directions can be given

 inside the house to navigate it.

-In summary, regardless of where a blind or vision
+summary, regardless of where a blind or vision impaired person

-If this advice is put into practise, it makes for
+advice is put into practice, it makes for excellent customer